zegetech/zegetech.github.io/_posts/2018-11-13-deploy-rails.md

 Deploying our app on multiple environments allows us to test how it behaves on each, and most important, prevents us from breaking code in production.

 Continuous delivery requires that we deploy our code as often as possible.
 When to start?
 I'd say as soon as you have the boilerplate ready.
 Why?
-First it gives you a ready avenue to present work to the client or customer as the product evolves.
-Second, it gives you the opportunity to test and understand your production requirements from day one.
+- It gives you a ready avenue to present work to the client or customer as the product evolves.
+- Gives you the opportunity to test and understand your production requirements from day one.
   You avoid getting hit by strange bugs right when the product is ready to launch.
-And third, what better way to keep motivated than to actually be losing money with every delay in releasing the product?
+- And finally, what better way to keep motivated than to actually be losing money with every delay in releasing the product?

 ## Deployment options